-Results pertaining to vegetative characteristics are presented in Table-1.
+Results about vegetative characteristics are presented in Table 1.
 Plant height observed significant variation ranging from 16.06 cm in Etna to 48.57 cm in Sweet Sensation.
-The significant variation in plant height among different strawberry cultivars can be attributed to the genetic variation and their positive/ negative correlation with soil and prevailing environment which may have influenced the plant growth characteristics (Li et al. 1993).
-Cultivar Sweet Sensation recorded highest plant spread 20.66 cm and lowest was recorded in cultivar Sweet Charlie 10.45 cm.
+The significant variation in plant height among different strawberry cultivars can be attributed to the genetic variation and their positive/ negative correlation with soil and the prevailing environment which may have influenced the plant growth characteristics (Li et al. 1993).
+Cultivar Sweet Sensation recorded the highest plant spread 20.66 cm and lowest was recorded in cultivar Sweet Charlie 10.45 cm.
 The variation in plant spread of different cultivars may be attributed to the genetic makeup coupled with agro-climatic conditions.
-The findings are in close agreement with Flanagan et al. (2020) who evaluated thirteen strawberry cultivars in Coastal Virginia and observed that Sweet Charlie had maximum (22.7 cm) canopy diameter.
+The findings are in close agreement with Flanagan et al. (2020) who evaluated thirteen strawberry cultivars in Coastal Virginia and observed that Sweet Charlie had a maximum (22.7 cm) canopy diameter.
 Gu et al. (2017) evaluated strawberry cultivars under high-tunnel and organic management in North Carolina and observed variation in varietal response.
-The maximum leaf area presented in Table 2 was observed in cultivar Shimla Delicious (177.72 cm2) followed by Addie (172.36 cm2) and minimum was observed in Chandler (111.49 cm2).
+The maximum leaf area presented in Table 2 was observed in the cultivar Shimla Delicious (177.72 cm2) followed by Addie (172.36 cm2) and the minimum was observed in Chandler (111.49 cm2).
 Different cultivars of strawberries have different genetic potential for leaf size and number.
-Some are naturally bred for more vigorous vegetative growth which include larger leaf area.
+Some are naturally bred for more vigorous vegetative growth which includes a larger leaf area.
 It is overall a combination of genetics and local growing conditions.
-The differences in leaf characters indicated that different strawberry germplasm are not same and the trait may be genetically controlled.
+The differences in leaf characters indicated that different strawberry germplasm are not the same and the trait may be genetically controlled.
 Similar observations have been recorded in different strawberry cultivars at Ludhiana, (Punjab) conditions (Kaur et al. 2017).
-Number of runners was recorded highest in Fern (15.03) and lowest was recorded in Sweet Ann which was at par with Sweet Sensation (8.05).
-Similar trend was observed in number of days of runner formation after planting Fern observed maximum (207.73) and minimum in Winter Dawn (164.98).
+The number of runners was recorded as highest in Fern (15.03) and lowest was recorded in Sweet Ann which was at par with Sweet Sensation (8.05).
+A similar trend was observed in the number of days of runner formation after planting Fern observed maximum (207.73) and minimum in Winter Dawn (164.98).
 The differences in runner production per plant may be due to the differences in the genotypic makeup of different strawberry cultivars and prevailing agro-climatic conditions.
-The poor runner formation in some cultivars like Sweet Ann, Sweet Sensation may be due to the insufficient day length prevailing in winters of northern India (Smeets,1955 and Rao and Lal, 2010).
+The poor runner formation in some cultivars like Sweet Ann, and Sweet Sensation may be due to the insufficient day length prevailing in winters of northern India (Smeets,1955 and Rao and Lal, 2010).
 Although cultivars have a threshold level for leaf production, but variation may occur primarily due to management practices especially the soil nutrient status as well as the inbuilt capacity of the cultivar to produce runners.

-FLORAL CHARACTERISITCS
+FLORAL CHARACTERISTICS

-Results pertaining to vegetative characteristics are presented in Table-3.
-The maximum flower size was observed in cultivar Sweet Sensation (2.86 cm) whereas minimum flower size was recorded in Camarosa (2.25 cm).
-The flower size seems to have increased in primary flowers due to the favourable environmental conditions such as increase in the temperature and sun light.
-With the initiation of secondary flowers, the flower size decreases in all the strawberry cultivars
+Results about vegetative characteristics are presented in Table 3.
+The maximum flower size was observed in the cultivar Sweet Sensation (2.86 cm) whereas the minimum flower size was recorded in Camarosa (2.25 cm).
+The flower size seems to have increased in primary flowers due to favorable environmental conditions such as the increase in the temperature and sun light.
+With the initiation of secondary flowers, the flower size decreases in all the strawberry cultivars.

 Table 1: Effect of growing conditions on the plant spread and plant height of strawberry cultivars